Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/therapist.md

 Detection of Changes in Routine

-**Objective :** detect lasting changes in activity patterns (e.g. switching from morning to evening).
+**Objective :** detect lasting changes in activity patterns (switching from morning to evening)

-**Utility :** longitudinal monitoring, identification of critical periods.
+**Utility :** longitudinal monitoring, identification of critical periods

 **Method :** changepoint detection, HMM, time series